Danish sickness benefit

 What if you have a work-related injury or disease?

 You can read about how to report a work-related injury or disease at borger.dk.
-You will also find information about compensation and who can help you with your case.
+Here you will also find information about compensation and who can help you with your case.

-If you have questions about sickness benefit, you should contact your local authority.
-If you are unsure whether you are covered by the Danish rules, contact Udbetaling Danmark.
+If you have questions about sickness benefit, you should contact your municipality.
+If you are unsure about whether you are covered by the Danish rules, contact Udbetaling Danmark.

 Contact authority